MemoWikis/webapp/readme.markdown

 ### 1:) Nichtkommerzielle Nutzung

-Der Quelltext, dessen Kompilate u. dem Quelltext beigelegte Artefakte fuer die Anwendung memucho (Referenz: https://github.com/memucho/webapp), soweit Sie nicht den Rechten Dritter unterliegen, duerfen fuer nichtkommerzielle Zwecke uneingeschraenkt eingesetzt werden.
+Der Quelltext, dessen Kompilate und dem Quelltext beigelegte Artefakte für die Anwendung "memucho" (Referenz: https://github.com/memucho/webapp), soweit sie nicht den Rechten Dritter unterliegen, dürfen für nichtkommerzielle Zwecke uneingeschränkt eingesetzt werden.

 ### 2:) Kommerzielle Nutzung

-Fuer eine kommerzielle Nutzung ist eine Lizensierung noetig.
-Bitte kontaktieren Sie das memucho Tean (zum Beispiel unter: https://memucho.de/kontakt) fuer weitere Informationen.
+Für eine kommerzielle Nutzung ist eine Lizenzierung notwendig.
+Bitte kontaktieren Sie das memucho Team (zum Beispiel unter: https://memucho.de/kontakt) für weitere Informationen.

+### 3:) Gewährleistungsausschluss
+Die Software wird "wie sie ist" ohne jegliche Garantien bereitgestellt.
+Der Lizenzgeber haftet nicht für Schäden, die durch die Nutzung entstehen.

 ENGLISH:
 ---------------------

-### 1:) Non-commercial use
+### 1:) Non-commercial Use

-The sources, corresponding builds and artifacts of the application TrueOrFalse (Reference: https://github.com/memucho/webapp), as far as they do not fall under the rights of third parties, are available for non-commercial use without restrictions.
+The source code, its compilations, and any artifacts associated with the source code for the "memucho" application (Reference: https://github.com/memucho/webapp), as long as they are not subject to third-party rights, may be used unrestrictedly for non-commercial purposes.

-### 2:) Commercial use
+### 2:) Commercial Use

-For commercial use a license is required.
-Please contact the memucho team (https://memucho.de/kontakt) for further information.
+Licensing is required for commercial use.
+Please contact the memucho team (for example, at: https://memucho.de/kontakt) for more information.

+### 3:) Disclaimer of Warranty
+The software is provided "as is" without any warranties.
+The licensor is not liable for damages resulting from its use.

+---